deepuzz11/CyberCare-Your-Digital-Hygiene-Checker/README.md

-# CyberAegis: Your Digital Hygiene Checker
+# CyberCare: Your Digital Hygiene Checker

-CyberAegis is a proactive way to keep your system secure and efficient.
+CyberCare is a proactive way to keep your system secure and efficient.
 Regularly running this tool will help you stay ahead of potential threats and enhance your digital hygiene.

 ## Features

-CyberAegis includes several security modules:
+CyberCare includes several security modules:
 - **Cryptographic Health Check**: Verifies SSL/TLS certificate configurations of specified domains to ensure secure communication.
 - **Firewall Status Check**: Checks if the system's firewall is active to safeguard against unauthorized access.
 - **Password Strength Evaluation**: Assesses password complexity and entropy to ensure strong password practices.